enram/vptstools/README.md

 ## Usage

-As a library user interested in working with ODIM h5 and vpts files, the most important functions provided by the package are {py:func}`vptstools.vpts.vp`, {py:func}`vptstools.vpts.vpts` and {py:func}`vptstools.vpts.vpts_to_csv`, which can be used respectively to convert a single `h5` file, a set of `h5` files and save a `vpts` DataFrame to a csv-file:
+As a library user interested in working with ODIM H5 and VPTS files, the most important functions provided by the package are {py:func}`vptstools.vpts.vp`, {py:func}`vptstools.vpts.vpts` and {py:func}`vptstools.vpts.vpts_to_csv`, which can be used respectively to convert a single H5 file, a set of H5 files and save a VPTS DataFrame to a CSV file:

-- Convert a single local ODIM h5 file to a vp DataFrame:
+- Convert a single local ODIM H5 file to a VP DataFrame:

 ```python
 from vptstools.vpts import vp